 Just like in the bricks and mortar world, very few people make a purchase on their first visit to a website.

 Various studies have shown that around two-thirds of people who visit a second time will end up making a purchase or taking further action towards it.
-Remarketing allows you to significantly increase the chances of a visitor coming back.
+Online remarketing allows you to significantly increase the chances of a visitor coming back.

 A potential downside of remarketing is that it can appear a little ‘Big Brother’ if a company starts to appear too often.